What Are We Normalising?Aug 15, 2019

 To be honest, I felt meek as a tantra teacher back then starting out, like I didn't belong to the club.
 I felt like I didn't live up to the image that I should.
 I felt I didn't really hold much ground, because I didn't 'do' all that stuff.
 I felt unconfident as a female voice because our message wasn't really fitting in with the status quo of the time.

 But ten years on now and it's a different story.
 I have lived it, taught it for that time and it's deeply embedded.
 And I've become convinced that there is so much distortion around sex that is normalised in our culture, so subtly and we don't question it - and so much in the alternative field that can be misinterpreted, misconstrued in sexuality, in the name of 'growth'.

 But things are changing and stories like The Hunting courageously need to be told.

-I am seeing men step forward, one by one, good men are adding their voice to this.
+I am seeing men step forward, one by one, good men are adding their voices to this.
 There's a new breed of men on the rise.
 The good men that come to our retreats, the good men that I meet every day.
 Men of heart, who want the best for women, for men and their children.
-And not to mention, like my co-presenter, Gene.

 Things are changing.
 Here is one father's simple guide to teaching his boys respect for girls

 If you want to catch up on last week's episode, ready to watch tomorrow night's (or tonight, if you're reading this on Thursday), I highly recommend you go to SBS on demand - you can watch from anywhere in the world.
-It's an education it and of itself.
-Please note - there is nudity and confronting themes throughout the series.
+It's education in and of itself.
+Please note - there are nudity and confronting themes throughout the series.

 This production is a strong voice and we can add our little voices by questioning what we are 'normalising' in sex and relationships in our OWN relationships and consequently with our kids.

-And if it's your time, to come this October, we are holding The Making Love Retreat again, dates below.
+And if it's your time, here is the link to The Making Love Retreat again.
 Love to see you there.